Unreal Tournament: Player community

 Lead designer Cliff Bleszinski credited much of the game's success to its community.
 As he said in the November 2001 issue of Maximum PC: "Unreal Tournament would not have sold nearly two million copies if it did not have support from the community...
 We ship the very same tools that we used to build the game, and folks use these tools to realize their own visions of first-person action".
-Like Unreal, Unreal Tournament is designed to be easily programmable and highly modularized.
+Like its predecessor, Unreal Tournament is designed to be easily programmable and highly modularized.
 Through its scripting environment UnrealScript and level editor UnrealEd, developers are able to modify easily most parts of the game to both manipulate default game behavior and to supplement the game with their own mods.
 These range from slight changes on some aspects of gameplay (such as map voting) to total conversions.
 One modification, ChaosUT, became popular enough that it was included with the 'Game of the Year' edition of the game, while Tactical Ops: Assault on Terror was released as a stand-alone retail product.

 Unreal Tournament was played at the World Cyber Games in 2001 and 2002.

 Legacy

 The success of the original Unreal Tournament spawned four sequels, including Unreal Tournament 2003 and Unreal Tournament 2004, Unreal Tournament 3 and the cancelled Unreal Tournament reboot.
 The yearly naming structure, based around marketing the franchise as a competitive sports title, was abandoned before the launch of the third sequel.
 Dark Sector by Digital Extremes was initially planned as a spiritual successor to Unreal Tournament.
+In 2019 the OldUnreal community was given approval by Epic for providing semi-official patches to support modern hardware and operating systems.
 The game was released for free on the Internet Archive in late October 2024.
-In 2019 the OldUnreal community was given approval by Epic for providing semi-official patches to support modern hardware and operating systems.